outrunnl/dbcollect/README.md

 The results are collected in a ZIP file named (default):
 `/tmp/dbcollect-<hostname>.zip`

-For LiveOptics and Dell's Workload Analyzer, the per-database directories in the ZIP file contain all files you need to upload to the reporting tools.
+For LiveOptics and Dell's Workload Analyzer, the per-database directories in the ZIP file contain all files you need to upload to the reporting tools (but use the `--splunk` option to generate the additional capacity reports).

 For the advanced analyzer, send the entire ZIP file (via secure FTP or other means).